caladavid/Chatelity-mern-chat-app/README.md

 We'd love to hear from you!
 Whether you have a question, feedback, or just want to say hello, don't hesitate to reach out.
 Feel free to [contact me](https://github.com/caladavid) and let's connect!

+## Acknowledgments

+This project, Chatelity, was created by following a tutorial from [burakorkmez](https://github.com/burakorkmez).
+Special thanks to the original creator for providing a comprehensive guide on building real-time chat applications.

 ## Support & Contributions 🤲

 #### [Star this project](https://github.com/caladavid/Chatelity-mern-chat-app) ⭐️